Linden zoning & planning overlays

 Does Linden have a train station?

 Yes - Linden has 1 train station: Linden Station.
-The suburb is served by 20 bus stops.
+It is also served by 21 bus stops.

 Do I need a planning report for a Linden property?